For three decades, Mark Fuerst has been recognized as one of the preeminent thought leaders and creative entrepreneurs in U. S. public media.

 In his mid-20s, Mark helped to redefine the concept of community radio at WORT-FM in Madison, where he served Development Director, later Business Manager, and senior public affairs producer, hosting monthly call in programs with Madison’s Mayor, Joel Skornicka, and co-hosting the Pacifica Radio broadcast of the 1980 Democratic National Convention from Madison Square Garden.

 With encouragement and support from the Corporation for Public Broadcasting (CPB), he organized the Integrated Media Association (IMA).
-With active participation from NPR, PBS, American Public Media, Public Radio International, and 30 leading stations, IMA became the leading industry advisory group for new media strategy and practice in U. S. public broadcasting.
+With active participation from NPR, PBS, American Public Media, Public Radio International, and 30 leading stations, IMA soon became the leading industry advisory group for new media strategy and practice in U. S. public broadcasting.